 Always look to see if the owner or property is ¨Verified¨.
 This means that the housing company has verified the owner and they have had at least one successful booking in the past.
 If the property is verified, this means the housing company has seen the apartment and confirms it is being fairly represented:

 When making your booking make sure you understand the payment breakdown.
-If you have any questions, clarify them with the housing partner.
+If you have any questions, clarify them with the housing provider.
 Also, do not forget to use the UMD discount code!:

 Getting to UC3M & Comillas: Recommended Areas to Live